KristofferGW/nft-autobidder/README.md

 Change directory to the frontend folder and install all dependencis by running "npm install" in the terminal.
 Change directory to node-app and install all dependencies for the backend as well.

 ### Step 6:
-Get an API-key from OpenSea and paste it in node-app/app.js on where it says YOUR-OPENSEA-API-KEY.
+Get an API-key from OpenSea and paste it in node-app/app.js where it says YOUR-OPENSEA-API-KEY.

 ### Step 7:
 Paste the private key of the wallet you want to use with the bot in the .env file.
 The private key should not be shared with anyone or published online!